Information for Faculty

 What are Class Announcements and how can I schedule one?

-Peer Educators are available to make class announcements during the first six weeks of the semester.
+Peer Educators are available to make class announcements.
 These short presentations will inform you and your students about Peer Connections and our services.
-If you would like to request a class announcement, contact email@example.com with your name, the course and section number, class meeting times and days.
+If you would like to request a class announcement, please fill out this form.

 What are Peer Connections Workshops?

 Peer Connections offers workshops on academic and life skills that help improve students' college careers.
 In our workshops, we engage students in learning and personal development.
 These workshops can be presented to your class upon request.
 View our available workshops and request a workshop!

 Each semester, a group of faculty members are selected to work with assigned Peer Educators.
 There are four types of Peer Educators who can assist in the classroom: Embedded Tutors, Supplemental Instruction (SI) Leaders, Learning Assistants (LAs), and Peer Mentors.

 Embedded tutors are tutors who attend assigned classes on a regular basis.
 In doing so, they get a full understanding of the content and the expectations of the instructors.
 The embedded tutor then holds “office hours” where students from the assigned classes can make tutoring appointments and get assistance from a peer who knows them and they know has a good grasp on the material.